schadhuntsman/21-graphQLBookAppRenovation/README.md

 ADD_USER will execute the addUser mutation.

-SAVE_BOOK will execute the saveBook mutation.
+SAVE_BOOK will execute the savedBooks mutation.

 REMOVE_BOOK will execute the removeBook mutation.